-The increase in 2017 occurred despite a decline by the U.S., the world's largest donor.
-In 2017, U.S. disbursements totaled US\$488.7 million, a decrease of US\$44.0 million (-8%) compared to 2016 (US\$532.7 million).
-While this marked the second year of declines by the U.S., it was largely due to a delay in disbursements and does not reflect a decline in U.S. appropriations by Congress, which have been flat for several years (see Figure 2 and Box 1).
+Approximately two-thirds of the overall increase in 2018 was due to an increase in funding from the U.S., the world's largest donor.
+In 2018, U.S. disbursements totaled US\$630.6 million, an increase of US\$155.9 million (33%) compared to 2017 (US\$474.7 million).
+The U.S. increase in 2018 was largely due to the timing of disbursements and does not reflect an actual increase in U.S. appropriations by Congress, which have been flat for several years (see Figure 2 and Box 1).
+The remaining increase reflects actual increased disbursements from Canada, Denmark, Germany, the Netherlands, Norway, and the U.K.